vanHeemstraSystems/flask-headstart/200/README.md

 Try the basic app.py as follows.

-From a terminal, run the following command:
+From a terminal, run the following command from the root directory:

 ```
 [cloud_user@wvanheemstra2c flask-headstart]$ source env/bin/activate